Centrifuge

 Which centrifuge for PRP?

 A "practice centrifuge" is required for the use of PRP in medicine.
-"Practice centrifuges" are generally referred to as centrifuges that are used for therapeutic treatments, for example, for the production of autologous blood preparations.
-Therefore, these centrifuges are classified as Class 2a medical devices.
+"Practice centrifuges" are generally referred to as centrifuges that are used for therapeutic treatments, for example for the production of autologous blood preparations.
+These centrifuges are therefore classified as class 2a medical devices.

-Blood is made up of red blood cells, white blood cells, blood plasma and platelets.
-If a vial of blood were placed on a table, the blood would eventually separate into three different layers, with the heaviest parts sinking to the bottom and the lightest rising to the top.
+Blood consists of red blood cells, white blood cells, blood plasma and platelets.
+If you were to place a vial of blood on a table, the blood would eventually separate into three different layers, with the heaviest parts sinking to the bottom and the lightest rising to the top.
 Eventually, three distinct layers would become visible: red blood cells (RBCs) at the base, white blood cells and platelets in a very thin layer above the RBCs (also called the "buffy coat"), and finally platelet-poor plasma at the top.

-Platelets are cells in our body that contain nutrients and growth factors that stimulate normal wound healing, just as skin heals after a scratch.
+Platelets are cells in our body that contain nutrients and growth factors that stimulate normal wound healing, just as the skin heals after a scratch.
 A small amount of blood is drawn from the patient using PRP tubes to produce PRP.
-Once the blood is drawn, the tubes are placed in a PRP centrifuge that spins the blood at high speed to separate the blood into concentrated red blood cells and platelets; Once the blood is separated, the red blood cells are discarded and we are left with concentrated PRP (platelet rich plasma) to be used in the treatment process.
+Once the blood is drawn, the tubes are placed in a PRP centrifuge, which spins the blood at high speed to separate the blood into concentrated red blood cells and platelets; once the blood is separated, the red blood cells are discarded and we are left with concentrated PRP (platelet-rich plasma), which is used in the treatment process.

 Calculating the exact speed, force and time required to stratify the blood requires a thorough understanding of physics.
-Many factors affect the centrifugation process, including the width, length and weight of the PRP kit, as well as the speed and force exerted by the centrifuge.
-In addition, the centrifugal force increases with distance from the axis of rotation.
-Therefore, a larger centrifuge exerts more force than a smaller centrifuge at the same speed.
+Many factors influence the centrifugation process, including the width, length and weight of the PRP kit, as well as the speed and force exerted by the centrifuge.
+In addition, the centrifugal force increases with the distance from the axis of rotation.
+Therefore, a larger centrifuge exerts more force at the same speed than a smaller centrifuge.

-The relative centrifugal force is an expression of gforce, the gravitational pull of the Earth.
-When calculating the gforce, note that the gforce acting on the particles is exponential to the rotational velocity.
+The relative centrifugal force is an expression of the gforce, the gravitational force of the earth.
+When calculating the gforce, it should be noted that the gforce acting on the particles is exponential to the rotational speed.
 This exponential value is expressed in revolutions per minute (rpm).
-The exponential value is particularly important when considering centrifugal velocity; for example, doubling the velocity quadruples the force.
+The exponential value is particularly important when considering the spin speed; for example, doubling the speed quadruples the force.

 Commercially available centrifuges are designed to maximize sedimentation and isolate platelets when used with their respective PRP tubes.
-Due to the varying weight and size of PRP tubes, some kits require a separate centrifuge, and the manufacturer will establish protocols to optimize the sedimentation process based on the exact size of the PRP tube.
+Due to the varying weight and size of PRP tubes, some kits require a dedicated centrifuge and the manufacturer will establish protocols to optimize the sedimentation process based on the exact size of the PRP tube.

 Centrifugation and temperature

-The most important factors to consider in centrifugation are time, speed, and temperature, but few commercial PRP centrifuges have temperature control.
+The most important factors to consider during centrifugation are time, speed and temperature, but few PRP centrifuges on the market have temperature control.

 Does this monitoring of the sector lead to different results in orthobiology?
-Temperature is an essential variable to consider when working with biological material.
-The high speeds create friction and can heat the sample during centrifugation.
+Temperature is an essential variable that must be taken into account when working with biological material.
+The high speeds generate friction and can heat the sample during centrifugation.

-Temperature control becomes even more important when centrifugation is performed outside of a vacuum.
-Centrifugation outside of the vacuum results in additional drag and temperature rise.
+Temperature control becomes even more important when centrifugation is performed outside the vacuum.
+Centrifugation outside the vacuum leads to additional resistance and temperature rise.
 Research biologists traditionally cool their centrifuges to compensate for the temperature rise caused by friction.

-If the sample is heated during centrifugation, the platelets may be prematurely activated
+If the sample is heated during centrifugation, the platelets may be activated prematurely.
+In addition, the heat could damage the platelets and reduce their vitality.

 Product added to wishlist